bellangerq/odette/README.md

 # Odette WordPress theme

-A modest attempt to create a simple WordPress theme.
+A modest attempt to create a WordPress theme.

 ## To do

-- Create `single.php` file to display post content.
-- On homepage, display featured image if it exists.
 - On homepage, display tags if they exist.

-## To fix
+## Questions

-- Remove menu items default classes (customize rendered HTML).
+- How to customize menus HTML (remove menu items default classes).